-You must have realistic goals, do not have an unrealistic expectation about improving your game.
+It would help if you had realistic goals, do not have an unrealistic expectation about improving your game.

-Do not work too hard
+Do not work too hard.

 You do not need to try too hard but practice according to your ability.
 If your coach tells you to do something, you do not need to kill yourself to do it.
-However do your best but do not do more than yourself, because you will be doing more harm than good.
+However, do your best but do not do more than yourself, because you will be doing more harm than good.

-Make mistakes and correct them
+Make mistakes and correct them.

-You need constant practice
+You need constant practice.